razee-io/WatchKeeper/README.md

 1. Watches: this is where watch-keeper gets its name.
 Watch-keeper creates watches on any resource with the label `razee/watch-resource=<level>`, and reports to razeedash whenever a change occurs.
 1. Polling: any resource with the `razee/watch-resource=<level>` label is reported.
 This is useful for resources that are not watchable.
 1. Namespaces: you can gather info from a cluster by labeling a namespace with `razee/watch-resource=<level>`.
 This will collect and report all data within the labeled namespace at the desired `<level>`.
+Info is only gathered on the polling cycle.
 See [white/black lists](#whiteblack-lists) to limit what is collected.
 1. Non-Namespaced Resources: you can gather info about resources that are not bound to a namespace by adding the key `poll` to the `watch-keeper-non-namespaced` ConfigMap.
+Info is only gathered on the polling cycle.
+See [white/black lists](#whiteblack-lists) to limit what is collected.
 See [Non-Namespaced Resources](#non-namespaced-resources) for more info.
+1. Watch by Resource: this allows you to watch and see immediate updates on any resource kind.
+This can be useful to watch for changes on non-namespaced resource, such as nodes or namespaces, without having to label each resource individually.
+This can also be useful to watch a single resource type, such as deployments, across the whole cluster.
+See [Watch By Resource](#watch-by-resource) for more info.

 - Ex. `kubectl label cm my-cm razee/watch-resource=lite`